Illinois Paycheck Calculator Guide

 - Combined savings: $2,695/year

-- Your net cost to save $10,000 for retirement: only $7,305
+- Net cost to you to save $10,000 for retirement: only $7,305

-Illinois Does Not Tax Retirement Income:
+Illinois Does Not Tax Retirement Income — A Major Feature

 Tip

-Illinois taxes are simple: multiply your income by 4.95%.
+Illinois taxes are as simple as they get: multiply your taxable income by 4.95%.
 At $75,000, that's $3,538/year in state tax.
-Your combined federal + state take-home in Illinois is approximately $57,600/year — about $3,500 less than Texas.
+Combined federal + state take-home in Illinois is approximately $57,609/year — about $3,538 less than Texas or Florida.
+Not the biggest gap, but real money.

 Frequently Asked Questions